-It’s a really useful qualification with a lot of opportunities.
-You can go on to become a freelance CTI or work for a training provider.
+It’s a really useful qualification with a lot of opportunities, until I started looking for employment I had no idea the avenues it would open.
 If like me you’re still serving, you’ll also find it beneficial to your current role.
-My biggest tip would be to make sure you use your learning credits and do these courses whilst you’re still in the military.
-Don’t leave it until after.
+My biggest tip would be to make sure you use your learning credits and do these courses sooner rather than later.

 Gunner Kendal Wiltshire, 26 Regiment Royal Artillery winner of Apprentice of the Year in 2014 in the RA PD Awards 2014

 What have you been doing since you won the award?

 Following on from completion of my apprenticeship, I have completed my CAVA award, and signed up for Traffic Office Level 3 and am now the regimental assessor for DGV Level 2 in Gutersloh.
 I had a baby in November of last year so am on maternity leave until September.
 This means I have lots of spare time so I help Shaun, PD Advisor Gutersloh out one day a week completing reviews in the Learning Centre.

 So having a baby hasn’t stopped you from doing anything?

 No my baby comes with me to the Learning Centre and is often involved with assessor meetings.

 What do you see as the benefits of becoming an assessor?
 You are getting a qualification for free, and you get paid to be an assessor.
 It’s also good to be helping others with their learning as well.